Computation of the Distance-based Bound on Strong Structural Controllability in Networks

 \subsection{Related Work}

-The notion of strong structural controllability was introduced in \cite{mayeda1979strong} and the first graph-theoretic condition for single input systems was presented.
-For multi-input systems, \cite{reinschke1992strong} provided a condition to check SSC in $\calO(n^3)$ time, where $n$ is the number of nodes.
-Authors in \cite{jarczyk2011strong} refined previous results and further provided a characterization of SSC.
-To check if the system is strong structurally controllable with given inputs, an algorithm based on constrained matchings in bipartite graphs with time complexity $\calO(n^2)$ was given in \cite{chapman2013strong}.
-In \cite{weber2014linear}, an algorithm with a run time linear in the number of nodes and edges was presented to verify whether a system is strong structurally controllable.
-The relationship of SSC and zero forcing sets (ZFS) was explored in \cite{monshizadeh2014zero,trefois2015zero}, and it was established that checking if a system is strong structurally controllable with given input nodes is equivalent to checking if the set of input nodes is a ZFS in the underlying network graph.
+The notion of strong structural controllability was introduced in \cite{mayeda1979strong}, and the first graph-theoretic condition for single-input systems was presented.
+For multi-input systems, \cite{reinschke1992strong}~provided a condition to check strong structural controllability in $\calO(n^3)$ time, where $n$ is the number of nodes.
+Authors in \cite{jarczyk2011strong} refined previous results and further provided a characterization of strong structural controllability.
+An algorithm based on constrained matching in bipartite graphs with time complexity $\calO(n^2)$ was given in \cite{chapman2013strong} to check if the system is strong structurally controllable with given inputs.
+In \cite{weber2014linear}, an algorithm with a runtime linear in the number of nodes and edges was presented to verify whether a system is strong structurally controllable.
+The relationship of strong structural controllability and zero forcing sets (ZFS) was explored in \cite{monshizadeh2014zero,trefois2015zero}, and it was established that checking if a system is strong structurally controllable with given input nodes is equivalent to checking if the set of input nodes is a ZFS in the underlying graph.